-and

-Some have hypothesized that these policies represent .
+Some have hypothesized that these policies represent a post-2008 backlash against neoliberal globalization.
 Prior to 2008, populist right parties such as Fidesz in Hungary and Law and Justice in Poland supported pro-market parties, but by the end of the decade, both parties incorporated protectionist and heterodox economic policies designed to defend their countries from world market fluctuations (Szanyi, 2016; Miszerak and Rohac, 2017; Toplišek 2020).
-When they came to power, majority populist governments resisted imposing austerity on public spending, and combined redistributive spending (in the case of Poland) and market-constraining state interventionism (in both cases) with nationalist appeals (Johnson and Barnes 2015; Krastev and Holmes, 2018; Bluhm and Varga, 2019).
+When they came to power, majority populist governments resisted austerity and combined redistributive spending (in the case of Poland) and market-constraining state interventionism (in both cases) with nationalist appeals (Johnson and Barnes 2015; Krastev and Holmes, 2018; Bluhm and Varga, 2019).
 In Hungary, the Fidesz government took steps to renationalize strategic sectors of the economy, imposed taxes on certain foreign companies, introduced a tax allowance for working families, and repeatedly raised the minimum wage (Myant et al, 2013: 407; Toplišek, 2020).
 In Poland, the PiS government that came to power in 2015 took steps to “re-Polonize” the domestic banking sector and increased social spending by implementing the “Family 500+” program, which disbursed monthly benefits to Polish multi-child and low-income families (Patocka and Dubiel, 2017; Toplišek, 2020).
 To some extent, these anti-austerity, pro-jobs, and pro-spending policies mirrored the inclusive populist economic agenda of Latin America.

-Some scholars labeledview this more this a reaction to uncompensated costs of neoliberal austerity (Swank and Betz, 2003; Becker et al, 2016; Rodrik, 2011, 2018; Zaslove, 2008).
+With the rise of inclusive left-wing populism in Western Europe as well, some scholars have labeled this a reaction to uncompensated costs of neoliberal austerity (Swank and Betz, 2003; Becker et al, 2016; Rodrik, 2011, 2018; Zaslove, 2008).
 Some studies have shown that populist governments restrict trade and tighten economic regulation (Rode and Revuelta, 2015).

-reflect This shift also corresponds with a broader “re-politicization” of welfare states in Europe after 2008 (McManus 2019, forthcoming), as traditional center-right parties continued to support neoliberal policies of austerity, while left parties dropped previous adherence and populist parties sought to incorporate discontented into the populist fold voters who prefer welfare chauvinism or welfare populism (de Koster, Achterberg, and Van der Waal, 2013), including traditional social democratic voters with left-leaning economic preferences (Ivaldi, 2013; Stockemer, 2017; Evans and Mellon, 2016; Ford and Goodwin, 2014a, 2014b; Adorf 2017; Engler and Zohlnhöfer, 2019; Van Spanje and Van der Brug, 2007; Aichholzer et al, 2014; Schumacher and Kersbergen, 2014).
-Studies find that representation of working-class electorates in populist right vote has grown steadily (Betz, 2002; Spies, 2013; Afonso and Rennwald, 2018; Adorf, 2018: 35; Mondon, 2017) or is already very high (Arzheimer, 2013; Berning 2017; Franz et al, 2018), in line with experiences in Latin America (Kaufman and Stallings 1991).
+Since this shift appears to have taken place after 2008, it may reflect a broader “re-politicization” of welfare states in Europe after the global financial crisis (McManus 2019, forthcoming), as traditional center-right parties supported neoliberal policies of austerity, while left parties dropped prior adherence and populist parties sought to incorporate discontented voters (de Koster, Achterberg, and Van der Waal, 2013), including traditional social democratic voters with left-leaning economic preferences (Ivaldi, 2013; Stockemer, 2017; Evans and Mellon, 2016; Ford and Goodwin, 2014).

 Data